I have become obsessed with comparing climate data for different regions in the world and in different years (space + time).

 It seems that a typical winter in Regina is about as grim as the winter in Europe in 1962/63, a 250 year event that has its own Wikipedia entry (DE version for Europe, EN article for UK).
 In this winter temperature was below 0°C for up to 120 days even in lowland areas.
 It was the most persistent cold since 1739.
 In Canada and Greenland temperatures were unusually mild in that season.

-I am interesting in the probability of extremely cold days in a row as this determines the size of the water tank to be used a heat source.
+I am interested in the probability of extremely cold days in a row as this determines the size of the water tank to be used a heat source.
 The Austrian national weather service provides data since 1994.
 I used the daily average ambient temperatures as an input for a crude simulation – to determine the maximum volume of ice in the tank per year.
 So I did accounting of the energy in water tank:

 - How much energy is needed for space heating and hot water, based on ambient temperature and number of persons?